 This is not to say that people in China don’t talk politics.
 In fact, political events are often trendy topics amongst the old and young.
 However, the Chinese schools’ rigorous teachings and the PRC’s stronghold on its media means that it isn’t rare for people to have a standardize opinion on a subject at hand.
 Most beliefs have the core theme of China good, West bad.

-For example, like many others, I thought Mao a hero to China. it wasn’t until I came to Canada that I learned of the millions who starved to death during the Great Leap Forward, the history and higher education that was eradicated in the Cultural Revolution, and the Tiananmen Square incident.
+For example, like many others, I was taught while growing up that Mao is a hero to China. it wasn’t until I came to Canada that I learned of the millions who starved to death during the Great Leap Forward and the history and higher education that was eradicated in the Cultural Revolution.

-Articles on things to know before going to China often stress that tipping will upset people.
+Articles on things to know before visiting China often stress that tipping will upset people.
 Although this is true to some degree, it isn’t always the case.

 If you are at a shop or restaurant that only caters toward Chinese customers, don’t tip.
 They aren’t accustomed to receiving tips and some may see it as humiliating.
 Some places might even see tipping as illegal.